Update Turn Off the Lights Browser Extension

 Antwerp (Belgium), 6th March 2018

 “Turn Off the Lights” is a free browser extension, which dims the light of the website enabling more focus to the video player.
 The extension developed by Stefan Van Damme was initially released on 15th, December 2009 and since then has been regularly updated and enhanced with new features in order to meet user requirements.

-The team of Turn Off the Lights include Stefan Van Damme, lead developer of this project, the community of translators to make the project worldwide understandable by translating this to their own local language.
+The team of Turn Off the Lights includes Stefan Van Damme, the lead developer of this project, the community of translators to make the project worldwide understandable by translating this to their own local language.